 SGP’s sustainable forest management portfolio focused on sustainable land use, land-use change, and forestry management to ensure connectivity between ecosystems and restorative activities.
 The projects have also supported activities to decrease pressure on forest resources.

-The SGP international waters focal area supports sustainable management of transboundary waterbodies through community-based activities.
+INTERNATIONAL WATERS The SGP international waters focal area supports sustainable management of transboundary waterbodies through community-based activities.
 SGP continued to develop and demonstrate effective community-based actions and practices in support of the Strategic Action Plans (SAPs) that were developed among countries sharing the transboundary waterbodies, including river basin, large marine ecosystems, and others.

-SGP’s chemicals and waste management portfolio supports control and reduction of the use of harmful chemicals through sound management of chemicals and waste, including persistent organic pollutants and mercury, to minimize adverse effects on human health and the global environment.
+CHEMICALS AND WASTE SGP’s chemicals and waste management portfolio supports control and reduction of the use of harmful chemicals through sound management of chemicals and waste, including persistent organic pollutants and mercury, to minimize adverse effects on human health and the global environment.